 Within the Sanctuary one encounters gentle hillside slopes, grassy swamps, blankets of deep green moss, towering pines and spruces, laughing brooks and bubbling springs, all supporting a vast array of nesting bird, plant, and wildlife populations.
 Natural vistas have been cleared, and six refreshing ponds and pools added, all for the enjoyment of birds and the public.

-Behind the nature center is the ADA Woodlands Gardens boardwalk.
-This 540-foot boardwalk is suitable for wheelchairs, strollers, and anyone with mobility challenges, and includes handrails and numerous benches.
+A 540-foot wooden boardwalk circles through the interior of the bird zone.
+The boardwalk is 3-feet wide with railings, and while mostly flat includes some slopes up to 8%.
 It travels through five different and diverse environments - woodland meadow, ledge, evergreen forest, fern-moss habitat, and a bog.
 Labeled examples of plants and wildflowers are located along the trail.
-The crushed-stone Pinkham Path is also designated as accessible.

 The longest trail is the white Perimeter Trail at 2 miles, Blue is intermediary, Yellow serves as a connector between major trails, and the shorter loop is Red at 0.5 miles.
 Be advised that rainy or icy weather can make some trail sections slippery and wear appropriate gear.